sofiahnatiuk/traffic-analysis/README.md

 ### Features
 - Asynchronous data fetching
 - Data parsing into structured tables
-- High-traffic locations are identified based on the number of vehicles per week
+- High-traffic locations are identified based on the number of vehicles (trams, trolleybuses and minibuses) per week
 - Analysis also accounts for vehicles that are not on route every day (e.g. only on weekends)
 - Clustering multiple stops together if they are very close (e.g. less than 50 meters away)
-- Bar chart generation for top high-traffic location
+- Bar chart generation for top high-traffic locations
 - Interactive, draggable map generated with colored markers to show top locations
 - Logging for info, warning and error messages
+- Users may choose the number of top locations seen in the chart or on the map, as well as the minimal distance for clustering

 ### Installation and usage guide
 1. Clone the repository